Kid Yoga plan class with Ocean theme

 • Whale breath with L shape straw and marble

-• Under the Sea activity, the kids put on their wet suites and went scuba diving.
+• Under the Sea activity, the kids put on their wet suits and went scuba diving.
 They got their strength and swam or crab walked through the ocean finding treasures and gold.
-As they moved consciously through the room they found their treasures and then once they were finished we met back in are circle.
-Within the circle we shared what we found on are scuba adventure
+As they moved consciously through the room they found their treasures and then once they were finished, we met back in our circle.
+Within the circle, we shared what we found on our scuba adventure.

 • Down by the bay from Rafi, album Baby Beluga